 REP is a technique that can manipulate colloids on an electrode surface dynamically through the use of reconfigurable illumination patterns.
 Our research team and collaborators have been able to translate, trap, sort, and manipulate microparticles (magnetic, metallic, and insulative), nanoparticles, bacteria, and carbon nanotubes.
 REP can be executed optically with a laser or broad light source (patterned using a traditional overhead projector) or without illumination through the use of integrated resistive heaters.

 Our laboratory is investigating various methods of depositing colloids onto the surface of surfaces with various physical properties.
-Recently we are interested in the effects of Kentucky bourbon on the formation of these porous-like colloid layers that are formed after liquid evaporation.
+For example, Kentucky bourbon has interesting surfactant and polymer-like properties that form porous-like colloid layers after liquid evaporation.

 We acknowledge the support of Ultra Motion (www.ultramotion.com) for the use of precise linear actuators that aid in this investigation.